zakaria0001/HAHN-CRUD/README.md

 ### 2. Configure PostgreSQL database

 - Create a new database in PostgreSQL for this project, e.g., `hahn_db`
+- Create a new database in PostgreSQL for this project, e.g., `hahn_db`
 - Create a user with appropriate privileges or use your existing user

 Example commands (PostgreSQL CLI):